Hymns on Nisibis — XLIII

 The bones of Elisha

-who do not trust in the resurrection —
+who did not believe in the resurrection —

 For there is nothing